Walking with the Comrades: Reception

 The reception for Walking with the Comrades was overwhelmingly positive, with reviews coming from the Washington Post, Kirkus Reviews, Publishers Weekly, Library Journal, and Firstpost.

 Chandrahas Choudhury of the Washington Post describes the book as a "riveting account of the face-off in the forests of central India between the Indian state and the Maoists or Naxalites, a shadowy, revolutionary guerrilla force with tens of thousands of cadres."
-Choudhury also describes Arundhati Roy as "one of India’s most distinctive voices."
+Choudhury describes Roy as "one of India's most distinctive voices".

 Kirkus Reviews gave another positive review, describing Walking with the Comrades as a "bell-clear exposé of corporate greed and governmental malfeasance".

 Publishers Weekly praised the book for its balanced view, and for setting modern events within their proper historical context.

 Library Journal gave a mixed yet generally positive review, describing the book as a "one-sided but absorbing and eye-opening read."

-First Post described Walking with Comrades as a "must read", while reporting on its recent removal from Sundaranar University's removal of the book from their postgraduate English syllabus.
+First Post described Walking with Comrades as a "must read", while reporting on Sundaranar University's removal of the book from their postgraduate English syllabus.